meltyourface/blank/posts/runic-literacy/The-Elder-Futhark-Illumination-Divination-Enhancement-Ritual/index.md

 ---
 Ritual Name: The Elder Futhark Illumination

-Primary Objective: To enhance divination and clairvoyance prowess
+**Primary Objective**: To enhance divination and clairvoyance prowess

 **Preparations**: